 Unexplained pain and other symptoms need a fast and accurate diagnosis.
-At Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, the team of experienced physicians offers on-site magnetic resonance imaging (MRI) tests to quickly identify the cause of your symptoms.
+At Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, the team of experienced physicians offers on-site magnetic resonance imaging (MRI) tests to quickly identify the cause of your symptoms.
 This safe, effective diagnostic tool can also help rule out other underlying medical conditions.
 Find out if an MRI is right for you by calling the office nearest you or scheduling an appointment online today.

 Magnetic resonance imaging is a noninvasive diagnostic test that creates 3D images of the inner structures of your body.
 Unlike traditional X-rays, MRI technology doesn’t require the use of radiation.
 Therefore, this modality is even safe in pregnancy.
 Instead, it relies on radio waves and magnetic fields to show structures like your: